 If your car’s fair market value falls short of your loan amount, the difference is your responsibility.
 However, gap insurance, an add-on to your regular coverage, can handle this shortfall, minus any deductible.

-If another driver caused property damage in your accident, you might be eligible for a payout from their insurance to bridge the gap between your car loan and its value.
+If another driver caused property damage in your accident, you might be eligible for a payout from their insurance to bridge the gap between your car loan and the value of your totaled car.

-How Do I Know If the Settlement Offer is Fair?
+How Do I Know If the Settlement Offer for My Total Loss is Fair?

-To determine if the settlement offer for your totaled car is fair, calculate its actual and fair market value.
-Having it appraised by an independent professional is a good idea as in-house appraisers from insurance companies may low ball you minimize the amount the insurance company pays or will pay.
+To determine if the settlement offer from the claims adjuster for your totaled car is fair, calculate its actual and fair market value.
+Having it appraised by an independent professional is a good idea as in-house appraisers from insurance companies may low ball you and minimize the amount the insurance company pays or will pay.

-What If I Disagree with the Insurance Company’s Settlement Offer?
+What If I Disagree with the Insurance Company’s Valuation of My Total Loss Car?

-If you disagree with the insurance company’s settlement offer for your insurance claim, you have a few options:
+If you disagree with the insurance company’s assessment of the value of your totaled car, you have a few options:

 What Happens After My Car is Declared a Total Loss?